Klagarge/BachelorThesis-OTSecurity/04-resources/poster/poster.typ

     // - MAN IN THE MIDDLE ATTACK SCENARIO -
     // -------------------------------------
     == Man in the middle
-    The Man in the Middle scenario involves intercepting, modifying and sending packets  to take control of a Modbus/TCP installation.
+    The Man in the Middle scenario involves intercepting, modifying and sending packets to take over the control of a Modbus/TCP installation.
     #align(center)[#image("/02-main/simu-env/implementation.drawio.svg", width: 80%)]
     The first step of the attack is to intercept the communication between the controller and the installation.
-To achieve this goal, the attacker can use ARP poisoning attack (1).
-Once the attacker has intercepted all packets, it is possible to modify them (2).
+To achieve this, the attacker has to conduct an ARP poisoning attack (1).
+Once the attacker has intercepted all packets, it is possible to modify those (2).
-    To protect against this attack, the system has to use Modbus over TLS (3).
+    To protect against such an attack, the system must use Modbus over TLS (3).

     #align(center)[